 So how does it taste?
 In a word: fantastic.
 Bearing in mind that I bias towards dry processed coffees, I'm still personally very excited about this one.
 Fruity and complex, this is not a mild, one-note coffee.
 This is not a coffee to drink absent mindedly.
 It demands attention from the first wash of the aroma.
 It is fruity, yes, but there is also a nice earthy, boldness to the body that keeps the coffee "grounded" in Indonesian flavor territory.
 If you are familiar with other Sumatran coffees, you will recognize them here but you will also encounter other things that you are likely not used to in typical Sumatrans.
 The fragrance is very much like green apple and perhaps some cherry.
 It's really very striking when you first smell it.

-There are juicy peach and watermelon notes alongside a vibrant, earthy medium-full body and a suprisingly short (for a Sumatran coffee) finish with pepper & mesquite that lingers on the palate for just a moment.
+There are juicy candied watermelon and strawberry notes alongside a vibrant, earthy medium-full body and a suprisingly short (for a Sumatran coffee) finish with pepper & mesquite that lingers on the palate for just a moment.
 We detect a medium acidity.

 Reminder: This is raw coffee.
 You have to roast it before brewing!